foodfight/showz/scripts/episode-x-vagrant.md

 -----------------

 * Note for Listeners: we will not review the basics of how vagrant works in the this episode.
 That topic has been covered very well by earlier podcasts.
+* We will, however, start off with a quick intro of Vagrant, veewee, and Sahara.
 * Start w/ recent merge that abstracted away from vbox
   * There was an interesting discussion of vagrant on hacker news after u made recent merge.
   * Vagrant is a surprisingly large codebase.
 What contributes to the size of the codebase?